-Brevard Family Partnership's Policy complies with 45 C.F.R.
+Brevard C.A.R.E.S.
+Policy complies with 45 C.F.R.
 Parts 160, 162, and 164, federal regulations promulgated pursuant to the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and applicable Florida Statutes.

 As defined by the Act, protected health information is information which can be used to identify an individual and which relates to the past, present or future physical or mental health or condition of an individual, provision of health care to an individual, or the past, present or future payment for health care provided to an individual.